 These devices are controllable through a cloud service, so that upgrading that service to take in prices is all that is needed.
 Nothing in the customer site, including the device itself, needs to be changed.
-While the cloud service acts as a third party service provider, the communication path
+While the cloud service acts as a third party service provider, the "end run" of the